mrhollen/anagram-api/README.md

      - Create `appsettings.json` in the project root.
 There is a sample config file called appsettings-redis.json
      - Make sure the Redis server is running and accessable
      - Start the app with `npm start`
+- To run the app using **docker-compose**:
+    - Create or modify the `appsettings.json` file in the docker folder
+    - Run `buildAndRunDockerCompose.sh` in the project root